×

 Onions, recognized as one of the earliest cultivated plants, were introduced to Japan towards the latter part of the Edo period (1603-1868).
 Initially prized for their ornamental qualities rather than their culinary use, onion seeds were brought to Awaji Island in 1888.
 In the subsequent 130 years, the island gradually emerged as a significant producer of onions.

-Benefits of Awaji Island Onions
+Health Benefits of Awaji Onions

 Distinctive Traits of Awaji Island Onions